latex3/babel/docs/guides/locale-greek.md

 # Greek

 The Greek language is available for `pdftex`, `xetex`, and `luatex`.
-Depending on you needs you may prefer the `ldf` file, currently supported by Günter Milde, or the `ini` files.
+Depending on your needs you may prefer the `ldf` file, currently supported by Günter Milde, or the `ini` files.

 The support for `pdftex` is based on the non-standard `LGR` encoding, which may be a source of issues (see for example